pxai/fjs/document/content/functionaljs.md

   return today - date;
 }
 ```
-Date will always be problematic. new Date() will return current date and that will depend on the outside.
+`Date()` call will always be problematic. `new Date()` will return the current date and that will depend on the outside.
 The machine clock may not be set correctly.
-So it leads to unexpected behaviour.
+So it leads to unexpected behavior.
 We could improve it adding today as a parameter.

 # Function composition
-Composition is the combination of two or more function to create a new function.
+Composition is a combination of two or more functions to create a new function.
 In a nutshell, it’s a function that takes another function as an argument and/or returns a function.
 The next figure shows how composition looks like from a mathematical perspective.

 ![Function composition](img/composition.png)

-You’ve probably done this somewhere in a casual way, but for Functional Programmers THIS is the way.
+You’ve probably done this somewhere in a casual way, but for Functional Programmers, THIS is the way.
 A simple example to create a function that calculates a prize and also rounds the result we could do something like:

 ```JavaScript